ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 Ratio of means is a standard imputation method used for business surveys.
-The method imputes for each non-responding contributor a single numeric target variable within the dataset for multiple period simultaneously.
+The method imputes for each non-responding contributor a single numeric target variable within the dataset for multiple periods simultaneously.
 It uses the relationship between the target variable of interest and a predictive value and/or auxiliary variable to inform the imputed value.
-Due to its robust nature it does not use any form of trimming or outliering.
+Due to its robust nature, it does not use any form of trimming or outliering.

 As imputation can be carried out for multiple periods simultaneously, the method can apply forward, backward or construction imputation.
 The type of